-Professional Master of Education (Primary Teaching) students complete a Special Education Placement in the second semester of year 1.
-This can take place in Dublin or be homebased.
-This placement is spent in a special class, special school or a special unit attached to a mainstream school.
+Professional Master of Education (Primary Teaching) students complete a Special Education placement is spent in a special class, special school or a special unit attached to a mainstream school.
 This placement is formative in nature and is not formally assessed, though students will have a visit from a placement tutor.